ugo-emekauwa/cisco-imm-automation-tools/src/policy_makers/ethernet_network_control_policy_maker/README.md

 ## Features
 - Automatically build an Intersight Ethernet Network Control Policy to your exact specification.
 Anything that can be done through the Intersight GUI can be done here and more!

+- Quickly restore Ethernet Network Control Policy configurations as part of your on-prem Intersight backup solution.

 - Supported with Intersight SaaS, Connected Virtual Appliance, and Private Virtual Appliance.

 ## Prerequisites